-Safety oversight will be under the direction of the PI.
-Along with Dr. Desrochers and Dr. Frank who have expertise in EEG, TMS, MRI and combined methods like concurrent TMS-EEG.
-Safety information will be conveyed in the annual progress report to the Sponsor (NIMH).
+Safety oversight will be under the direction of the PI who has expertise in EEG, TMS, MRI and combined methods like concurrent TMS-EEG.
+Safety information will be conveyed in the progress report to the Sponsor (NIMH).

-1. Content of report
+1. Content of report - a.

-- a.
 Brief description of the trial and progress - b.
-Enrollment update and baseline sociodemographic characteristics - c.
+Enrollment update and baseline sociodemographic characteristics

+- c.
 Retention and disposition of study participants (active, completed, and terminated/withdrawn) - d.
 Regulatory Issues (amendment, deviations, IRB report, QA issues) - e.
 AEs and SAEs listings - f.
-Efficacy (at the end of data collection)

-2. Monitoring activities (initial and ongoing study review)

-Progress reports, including patient recruitment, retention/attrition, and SAEs, will be provided in the Annual Progress Report submitted to the PO at the NIMH.
-The Annual Report will be compiled and will include a list and summary of SAEs.
-In addition, the Annual Report will address (1) whether SAE rates are consistent with pre-study assumptions; (2) reason for dropouts from the study; (3) whether all participants met entry criteria; (4) whether continuation of the study is justified on the basis that additional data are needed to accomplish the stated aims of the study; and (5) conditions whereby the study might be terminated prematurely.
+Efficacy (at the end of data collection) - 2.
+Monitoring activities (initial and ongoing study review) - Progress Reports, including patient recruitment, retention/attrition, and SAEs, will be submitted to the PO at the NIMH.
+Reports will be compiled and will include a list and summary of SAEs.
+In addition, the Reports will address (1) whether SAE rates are consistent with pre-study assumptions; (2) reason for dropouts from the study; (3) whether all participants met entry criteria; (4) whether continuation of the study is justified on the basis that additional data are needed to accomplish the stated aims of the study; and (5) conditions whereby the study might be terminated prematurely.